Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

 \subsection{Active-set Coordinate Descent}

-Due to the separability of the (nonsmooth) regularizers $h_{ij}$ for $i=1,\ldots,p, j>i$, Problem~\eqref{eqn:unified} is amenable to cyclic CD~\citep{tseng2001convergence} with full minimization in every coordinate in the lower triangular part of $\bm\Theta$.
+Due to the separability of the (nonsmooth) regularizers $h_{ij}$ for $i=1,\ldots,p, j>i$, Problem~\eqref{eqn:unified} is amenable to cyclic CD~\citep{tseng2001convergence} where we perform full minimization for every coordinate in the lower triangular part of $\bm\Theta$.
 CD-type methods are commonly used for solving large-scale structured optimization problems in statistical learning due in part to their inexpensive iteration updates and capability of exploiting problem structure.
-They have been used with success in various settings~\citep[see also references therein]{mazumder2012graphical,friedman2010regularization,hazimeh2020fast}.
+They have been used with success in various settings~(\citet{mazumder2012graphical,friedman2010regularization,hazimeh2020fast}; see also references therein).

 As presented in Algorithm~\ref{algo:CD}, at each step, cyclic CD optimizes the objective with respect to one coordinate (with other variables remaining fixed).
 We cycle through all coordinates according to a fixed ordering of the indices.
 In Algorithm~\ref{algo:CD}, $\bm E_{ij}\in\R^{p\times p}$ denotes a standard basis matrix where the $(i,j)$-th entry is one, and others are zero.